s-primarycode/homelab/README.md

 ### Overview

 - The purpose for this is to learn more about the IT side of computing.
-The 2nd reason is take back a bit of ownership over my media and personal information.
-This server will serve 2 purposes; a home lab and a media server
-- Reference and inspiration used to start this project:
+The 2nd reason is set up media server.
   - The $0 Home Server - Kalos Likes Computers
   - https://youtu.be/IuRWqzfX1ik?si=NFn_1WRt_5dBWWkG
 ---